I watched the trailer.

 Uh oh!

 Then I see what I think is this newly-thin girl getting back at the people who tortured her, using her new social acceptance as a tool to get them.
-I see her pour alcohol on a boy in a bed, then lighting a match.
+I see her pour alcohol on a man in a bed, then lighting a match.
 The next scene she appears to be hauled away by security.

 Fat shaming?